ShivaniGaba1/weather-app/README.md

 npm start
 ```

-The application should be started at http://localhost:3000.
+The application will be started at http://localhost:3000.
 Use any preferred browser to see the application.

 ## Wiremock project code